whtdrgn101/coffee_roaster_v2/README.md

 ## File Organization

 ### main.py
-This file is the main driver of the microcontroller.
-It uses the classes in the utils/ folder to control the components of the coffee roaster.
+This file is the main driver of the microcontroller and the User-Interface that controls the roaster and displays current status.
+It uses the classes in the utils/ folder to control the components of the coffee roaster and the Kivy UI framework as well.

 ### coffee.kv
 This file is the main UI layout code for the Kivy UI framework used for the main roaster code.